jaygoldman/harmony-app/docs/mobile-auth.md

 ## Security Considerations

 ### Token Storage
-- **Mobile App:** Store JWT tokens in secure storage (iOS Keychain, Android Keystore)
+- **Mobile App:** Store both access and refresh tokens in secure storage (iOS Keychain, Android Keystore)
 - **Never store tokens in plain text or shared preferences**
 - Clear tokens when user logs out or disconnects

-### Token Expiration
+### Token Expiration and Refresh
-- JWT tokens follow the backend's configured expiration time (typically 24 hours)
+- Access tokens follow the backend's configured expiration (`MOBILE_ACCESS_TOKEN_TTL`, 15 minutes by default)
-- Mobile app should handle 401 Unauthorized responses gracefully
-- When token expires, user must scan a new QR code
-- Consider implementing token refresh if needed
+- Schedule a refresh call a few minutes before the access token expires using `/api/mobile/token/refresh`
+- Handle 401 Unauthorized responses by retrying once with a fresh token; if refresh also fails, prompt the user to reconnect
+- Refresh tokens expire after `MOBILE_REFRESH_TOKEN_TTL_MS` (30 days by default) or when the server rotates them
+- Always remove both tokens from secure storage when the user logs out or disconnects

 ### HTTPS
 - All API requests MUST use HTTPS in production